collaite/collens/docs/FOLDER_STRUCTURE.md

 2. **File Requirements**
    - Each witness must have at least one image
    - Each witness must have an XML transcription file
-   - Each witness must have corresponding _1a.txt and _1b.txt files
-   - All text files must use the same prefix as the XML file

 3. **Image Formats**
    - Supported formats: PNG, JPG